 The Xero accounting app contains a paid subscription service that helps with everyday small business accounting procedures such as accounts payable, accounts receivable, employee payrolls, and purchase orders.
 You can save your data in the cloud and access it from mobile devices including iPhone, iPad, or your laptop, which means that your information stays safe even if something happens to your devices.
 Have Xero on your mobile devices means you can handle business accounting transactions from anywhere and the real-time accounting allows you to keep track of your cash flow quickly and easily.

 With the Xero trial subscription, you receive 30 days of free service.
-After the trial period expires, it costs $9/month for up to 20 banking transactions.
+After the trial period expires, it costs $11/month for up to 20 invoices (although prices are set to change November 2021).
 There are increasingly advanced plans (with higher prices) that go up from there.
 Non-profit companies receive a 25% discount and you can also receive a discount for registering multiple companies.

 Best for Legal Documents : HelloSign

 As a small business owner, you always have paperwork to sign.
 The HelloSign app gives you the ability to sign documents on the go, from anywhere.
 The app comes with both free and paid subscription service options.
 Pick your plan and you’ll have the ability to scan, edit, sign, and send documents via your mobile device.
 HelloSign can also integrate with Gmail, Google Docs, Salesforce, and Oracle.
 For the free app download, you receive three free documents per month.
-You then have the option to upgrade to one of three paid plans: Pro, Business, and Enterprise.
-These range from $13 to $40 per month and include features like audit trail, data validation, branding, in-person signing, signer access code, and team transaction overview.
+You then have the option to upgrade to one of three paid plans: Essentials, Standards, and Premium.
+These range from $20 to $60 per month and include features like audit trail, data validation, branding, in-person signing, signer access code, and team transaction overview.

-The pricing for the Enterprise Plan is not given on the website, but it includes all of the Business Plan features plus salesforce integration, Oracle content, cloud integration, and other advanced features.
+The pricing for the Premium Plan is not given on the website, but it includes all of the Business Plan features plus salesforce integration, Oracle content, cloud integration, and other advanced features.